uWaterloo-IEEE-StudentBranch/WarBots-SSL/Documents/duties_SSL.markdown

 Physics Specialist
 ------------------
 The physics specialist is responible for a physics model that is accurate and efficient enough for real time analysis.
 This includes and not limited to:
 + efficient simulation model for friction and airdrag
 + path prediction based on a series of data

 Gameplay Specialist
 -------------------
-The gameplay specialist is responsible for development of new strategies used in the decision model of the AI specialist This includes and not limited to:
+The gameplay specialist is responsible for development of new strategies used in the decision model of the AI specialist.
+This includes and not limited to:
 + analysis of current RoboCup SSL metagame and playstyle
 + determine feasibility of implementing certain strategies from the real soccer gameplay

 General
 -------
 The general developer will help specialists of their chosen aspects on demand, with less time commitment.
 This includes and not limited to:
 + Kyle Olive